 The Prosperity Message

-several years has seen a great emphasis on the Prosperity message.
+past several years has seen a great emphasis on the Prosperity message.

 Poverty and lack are seen as a curse throughout scripture.
 God does